Welcome to America Project

 Center of Hope (Haiti), Inc.

-For nearly 10 years, we have supported Center of Hope (Haiti), Inc., a small school and orphanage in Hinche, Haiti that opened in 2010.
+For more than 10 years, we have supported Center of Hope (Haiti), Inc., a small school and orphanage in Hinche, Haiti that opened in 2010.
 Our financial support provides books and supplies for students to ensure their academic success.

 World AIDS Day: December 1